jenkinsci/kubernetes-plugin/README.md

 This plugin will use its own provisioning strategy by default.
 With this strategy, a new node is created on Kubernetes as soon as NodeProvisioner detects a need for more agents.
 In worst case scenarios, this will result in some extra nodes being provisioned on Kubernetes, which will be shortly terminated.

-If you want to turn off this Strategy you can set SystemProperty `io.jenkins.plugins.kubernetes.disableNoDelayProvisioning=true`
+If you want to turn off this Strategy you can use the system property `io.jenkins.plugins.kubernetes.disableNoDelayProvisioning=true`

 # Configuration on minikube